cruzgerman216/CodeLabs-Angular-Exercises/exercises/Http-Requests/http-requests.md

 reference: https://loading.io/css/ (NOTE: you will have to change the colors in the css.
 By default the colors applied to the css are white)

+**Exercise 1.4: Send a delete request to delete all movie data**
+- Create a button with content "clear movies".
+Use event binding to execute a method called "onClearMovies"
+- In the onClearMovies method, send a delete request to delete all movie data.
+- After deleting all movie data, make it so that you clear the myMovies array.